 How much do you know about the American Disability Act?
 Here are 10 essentials you need to know and number 5 will surely surprise you.

 1. ADA stands for American with Disabilities Act.
 It’s a civil rights law that prohibits discrimination against people with disabilities in all areas of public life, including jobs, schools, transportation and all public and private places that are open to the general public.
+People with disabilities should feel free to use whatever public space is available, this includes being able to use a barrier-free washroom in multiple public places which can make it easier for them to navigate when they are out.

 2. The ADA was signed into law in 1990.
 Hundreds of organizations and government agencies signed the Proclamation for the 25th ADA Anniversary in 2015.